alexnsy/RepData_PeerAssessment1/PA1_template.md

 ###3.
 What is the average daily activity pattern?
 ####For the analysis in this section, NA entries are ignored and discarded.
-####The mean is calculated for each 5 minute interval is calculated across all days.
+####The mean is calculated for each 5 minute interval across all days.
-####The mean for each 5 minute interval is then plotted to generate a daily activity pattern.
+####The mean for each 5 minute interval is plotted to generate a daily activity pattern.

 ```r
 averagePat <- aggregate(x=list(steps=activityData$steps), by=list(interval=activityData$interval), mean, na.rm=TRUE)